-Optionally, for additional security, you can disable connections over the less secure SSL protocol and enfore the use of the more secure TLS protocol.
-This may not be required as Windows Server 2012R2 as of December 2015 have SSL disabled and TLS forced by default.
+To enhance the security of your system, you can disable connections over the SSL protocol, which is less secure, and enforce the use of the more secure TLS protocol.
+However, this step may not be necessary if you are using Windows Server 2012 R2 from December 2015 onwards as SSL is already disabled and TLS is enforced by default.